ken133-dev/GabayBarangay1/DEMO_GUIDE.md

 *   **Q: How do you handle data privacy?**
     *   A: "Data privacy is a top priority.
 We have a role-based access control system in place to ensure that only authorized users can access sensitive information.
 All data is stored securely in the database."

-By following this guide, you'll be well-prepared to deliver a professional and comprehensive presentation and demo of the TheyCare Portal system.
+By following this guide, you'll be well-prepared to deliver a professional and comprehensive presentation and demo of the Gabay Barangay system.